Maastricht Aachen Airport

-Maastricht Aachen Airport (IATA: MST, ICAO: EHBK) is a regional airport in Beek in Limburg, Netherlands, located 5 NM northeast of Maastricht and 15 NM northwest of Aachen, Germany.
+Maastricht Aachen Airport (IATA: MST, ICAO: EHBK) is a major cargo hub and regional passenger airport in Beek in Limburg, the Netherlands, located 5 NM northeast of Maastricht and 15 NM northwest of Aachen, Germany.
 It is the second-largest hub for cargo flights in the Netherlands.
-As of 2016, the airport had a passenger throughput of 176,000 and handled 60,000 tons of cargo.
+As of 2024, the airport had a passenger throughput of 230,932 and handled 29,448 tons of cargo.

 The Maastricht Upper Area Control Centre (MUAC) of the European Organisation for the Safety of Air Navigation (EUROCONTROL) is also located at the airport.

 History

 Pre-World War II

 Plans for an airport in southern Limburg date back as far as 1919, with various locations being considered.
 Years of debate among various municipalities over the location and funding of the airport delayed its construction.
-In July 1939 the Limburg provincial government agreed to financially back the airport, however, the start of World War II meant the plans were put on hold once more.
+In July 1939, the Limburg provincial government agreed to financially back the airport, however, the start of World War II meant the plans were put on hold once more.